A Personal Injury Lawyer Serving Greater Philadelphia and All of Pennsylvania

 Should I begin negotiating with the insurance company before I retain a lawyer?

 No, you shouldn’t.
 It is likely that you will make an error that will reduce the value of your claim or even eliminate your claim altogether.
-If this happens, it is uncertain whether your lawyer will be able to undo the damage.
+If this happens, it is uncertain whether your truck accident lawyer will be able to undo the damage.

 Is my personal injury verdict or settlement taxable?